Hopf algebras with the dual Chevalley property of finite corepresentation type: Introduction

-We know that the Hopf algebras with the (dual) Chevalley property is a kind of natural generalization of elementary (pointed) Hopf algebras.
 The aim of this paper and subsequent works is to classify finite-dimensional Hopf algebras with the dual Chevalley property according to their corepresentation type.
 Here by the dual Chevalley property we mean that the coradical $H_0$ is a Hopf subalgebra.
 The main tool we want to use is the link quiver.
 One of key points of this paper is that one can describe the structure of the link quiver by applying multiplicative matrices and primitive matrices now, which are developed by the second author and his collaborator \cite{LZ19,LL22,Li22a,Li22b}.
 Besides, we attempt to generalize above stated result \cite[Theorem 4.6]{LL07} in order to give the structure of finite-dimensional Hopf algebras with the dual Chevalley property of finite corepresentation type.
 We also conjecture (see Conjecture \ref{4.11}) that the link quiver of $H$ should share similar symmetry with a Hopf quiver (\cite{CR02}), which will guide our future research as well.
+For example, in the future, we can consider the question that on which quivers one can construct graded Hopf algebras with the dual Chevalley property.

 Our main results are Theorems \ref{coro:equ}, \ref{thm:finitecorep}, \ref{thm:finitecorepp} and Corollary \ref{coro:conakayama}, stating that: \begin{theorem} Let $H$ be a finite-dimensional non-cosemisimple Hopf algebra over an algebraically closed field $\k$ with the dual Chevalley property and $\mathrm{Q}(H)$ be the link quiver of $H$.
 Then the following statements are equivalent: \begin{itemize} \item[(1)]$H$ is of finite corepresentation type; \item[(2)]Every vertex in $\mathrm{Q}(H)$ is both the start vertex of only one arrow and the end vertex of only one arrow, that is, $\mathrm{Q}(H)$ is a disjoint union of basic cycles; \item[(3)]There is only one arrow $C\rightarrow \k1$ in $\mathrm{Q}(H)$ whose end vertex is $\k1$ and $\dim_{\k}(C)=1$; \item[(4)]There is only one arrow $\k1\rightarrow D$ in $\mathrm{Q}(H)$ whose start vertex is $\k1$ and $\dim_{\k}(D)=1$. \end{itemize} \end{theorem}